shogun-toolbox/shogun/doc/cookbook/source/examples/binary/averaged_perceptron.rst

 Example
 -------

-Given a linearly separable dataset, we create some CDenseFeatures (RealFeatures, here 64 bit float values) and some :sgclass:`CBinaryLabels` to set up the training and validation sets.
+Given a linearly separable dataset, we create some DenseFeatures (RealFeatures, here 64 bit float values) and some :sgclass:`BinaryLabels` to set up the training and validation sets.

 .. sgexample:: averaged_perceptron.sg:create_features